mathieuprog/polymorphic_embed/README.md

 ## Usage

-#### Enable polymorphism
+### Enable polymorphism

-Let's say we want a schema `Reminder`, that can be sent either by email or by SMS.
+Let's say we want a schema `Reminder` representing a reminder for an event, that can be sent either by email or SMS.

 We create the `Email` and `SMS` embedded schemas containing the fields that are specific for each of those communication channels.